mtnewton/valheim-mods/Gravekeeper/README.md

 [Grave]

 ## Should Gravekeeper modify how graves are created?
-## Reccomended to keep true
 # Setting type: Boolean
 # Default value: true
 Enabled = true

-## If the players inventory (visible or not) is larger than the normal grave inventory
-## should more tombstones be created to hold those items?
-## Reccomended to keep true, otherwise items past the noraml 4 rows could be lost.
+## Whatever is not kept by KeepInventory is deleted before grave creation.
 # Setting type: Boolean
-# Default value: true
+# Default value: false
-ExtraGraves = true
+DeleteItems = false

-## If extra graves are created, what should be added to the name?
+## If no graves are to be created, create one with a stone in it.
-# Setting type: String
+# Setting type: Boolean
-# Default value: \'s Extras
+# Default value: false
-ExtraGravesSuffix = \'s Extras
+KeepGrave = false

 ```